Terms & Conditions

 2. INFORMATION ABOUT US AND HOW TO CONTACT US

 2.1 Who we are.
 We are Fred Perry Limited a company registered in England and Wales.
-Our company registration number is 3114528 and our address is at 14 James Street, Covent Garden, London, WC2E 8BU, England.
+Our company registration number is 3114528 and our address is at 37 Mount Pleasant, Clerkenwell, London, WC1X 0AA, England.
 Our registered VAT number is GB 668 01 67 20.

 2.3 How we may contact you.
 If we have to contact you we will do so by telephone or by writing to you at the email address or postal address you provided to us in your order.